Deploy Teleport on Kubernetes | Teleport

 The

-tshclient tool v17.0.0-dev+ installed on your workstation.
+tshclient tool v17.3.3+ installed on your workstation.
 You can download this from our installation page.

 -